 The Village owns and operates the water distribution system and is supplied water from Lake Michigan through the DuPage Water Commission.
 The Village is supplied sewage treatment service from the City of West Chicago, through an intergovernmental agreement.
 The sewage collection system is owned by the Village of Winfield.
 Natural gas is supplied by Northern Illinois Gas and electricity is provided by Commonwealth Edison.

-The Winfield Police Department consists of 15 sworn officers including the Chief of Police, two Sergeants, and 13 Patrol Officers.
+The Winfield Police Department consists of 16 sworn officers including the Chief of Police, two Sergeants, four Corporals and eight Patrol Officers.
+Winfield has one Detective and one Community Service Officer.
 The Police Department has been successful in keeping the crime rate to one of the lowest in DuPage County for several years.